exercism/v3/docs/maintainers/determining-concepts.md

 ## Concept Exercises

-Generally only **one new Concept** should be introduced per Concept Exercise.
+Generally, only **one new Concept** should be introduced per Concept Exercise.

 In order to keep the exercises interesting, maintainers may choose to introduce multiple _trivial_ Concepts in one exercise.
 A _trivial_ Concept is one where we can reasonably assume that most programmers will quickly grasp it, due to prior familiarity, albeit with differing syntax.
 Examples might be basic number usage (`+`, `-`, `*`, etc.), or conditionals (`if/else`).